Beginner's Hard Cheese Kit

 - The curd is sometimes heated and/or pressed, to remove even more whey

 - The curd is moulded and shaped into a cheese, salting takes place before or after this process

 - The cheese is matured or aged under controlled conditions

 - Instruction Booklet

 - 200 mm Dairy Thermometer

-- Rennet (Suitable for Vegetarians) (Up to 40 batches)
+- 10 x High Strength Rennet Tablets (Suitable for Vegetarians) (Up to 40 batches)